lewishowles/components/src/components/content/data-table/data-table.md

 - default: `true`

 Whether to enable the table search.
 When enabled, anything typed into the search box will search the text for each cell case-insensitively, and hide any rows where none of the cells match.

+### `searchableContentCallback(columnKey, rowData)`

+- type: `function`
+- default: `null`

+If defined, this method is called with a `columnKey` for the current column, and `rowData` for the current row.
+This method is called as the table is building up its internal content.
+If the method returns a string, this is used as the searchable content for that column in that row, **overriding** the content of the cell.
+If anything else is returned, such as undefined, the original content is used instead.
+In both cases, the searchable content is lower-cased.

 ### `searchPlaceholder`